This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 - Immigrant and Refugee Families (Ballard et al.) – LibreTexts (CC BY-NC)

 Immigrant and Refugee Families: Global Perspectives on Displacement and Resettlement Experiences offers an interdisciplinary perspective on immigrant and refugee families’ challenges and resilience across multiple domains, including economic, political, health, and human rights.
 This text uses a family systems lens to discuss the challenges and strengths of immigrant and refugee families in the United States.
-Chapters address immigration policy, human rights issues, economic stress, mental health and traumatic stress, domestic violence, substance abuse, family resilience, and methods of integratio
+Chapters address immigration policy, human rights issues, economic stress, mental health and traumatic stress, domestic violence, substance abuse, family resilience, and methods of integration

 - Minority Studies (Dunn) – LibreTexts (CC BY)